Day 1: Cape Town

 Cape Peninsula Walk

-Today you enjoy a full day walking/sight seeing tour of the Cape Peninsula including two walks in the Cape of Good Hope National Park.
+Today you enjoy a full day walking/sight seeing tour of the Cape Peninsula including a walk in the Cape of Good Hope National Park.
 You travel along the coastal road through the chic suburbs of Clifton, Camps Bay and onto the picturesque fishing community of Hout Bay.
 Next you enjoy a scenic drive along Chapman’s Peak as it hugs the cliffside and continue south to reach Cape Point in the Cape Peninsula National Park.
-Sir Francis Drake, the famous explorer, once called it “the fairest Cape that we saw in the whole circumference of the Globe.”.
+Sir Francis Drake, the famous explorer, once called it “the fairest Cape that we saw in the whole circumference of the Globe.”

 Dinner is at leisure for your own account.